Join a Summer Open Group Walk

 What should I wear & bring?

-- Walking boots, shoes or trail running shoes: the trails will be uneven, with stony and rocky sections as well as slippery grass.
+- Walking boots, shoes or trail running shoes: the trails will be uneven, with stony and rocky sections as well as slippery when wet

 You need to protect your toes (so no sandals), and your ankle (supportive and sturdy footwear).
 Good soles with deep traction patterns are required.
 Finally, they need to NOT MOVE on your foot, otherwise you will get blisters.